-The first year of the decade, 1980, was a record year for international terrorism.
-State Department figures show there were 760 international terrorist acts, which resulted in more casualties than in any year since the U.S. Government began keeping statistics on the subject.
+The first year of the decade, 1980, was a record year State National Value of State National State National There were 760 international terrorist acts, which resulted in more casualties than in any year since the U.S. Government began keeping statistics on the subject in 1968.
 Last year, 642 people were killed in international terrorist acts; 1,078 were wounded.
 Ten Americans were among the dead; 94 Americans were among the injured.

-Recent statistics suggest a frightening trend.
-Death and injury resulting from terrorist violence is up and much of it is directed against Americans.
-Of the 760 acts in 1980, 278, or 38 percent, were directed against Americans or American property.
+past few years toward increasing death and injury from terrorist violence Of the 760 acts, 278, or 38 percent, were directed against Americans or American property.
 In the first 5 months of 1981, the high level of terrorist activity continued with 312 acts of international terror world wide -- 37 percent of which were directed against Americans or American property.

 Terrorism is something that everyone seems to be against, yet few can define.
 So perhaps we should start with a definition.
 It evolved from the Latin word "terrer", which means to frighten.
-For our purposes today, we will define terrorism as the use of violence or destructive force to frighten a government or population in order to achieve "political ends."
+For our purposes today, we will define terrorism as the use of violence or destructive force to frighten a government of population in order to achieve "political ends."
+But to talking about mountain.